-Google Ad Grants for Nonprofits: A Marketer’s Complete Guide
+Google Ad Grants for Nonprofits: Promote Your Cause For Free

 By the end of this guide, you’ll be a whiz on the fundamentals of Google Ad Grants.
-However, we highly recommend you work with an expert, like the Google-certified professionals at Getting Attention.
+However, we highly recommend you work with our trusted partner agency that’s certified by Google, Getting Attention.
 These individuals know the ins and outs of the program to maximize your results.

-Get a free consultation with our recommended Google Grant management agency.
+Click to get a free consultation with Getting Attention, our recommended Google Ad Grants agency.

 What Are Google Ad Grants?

-The Google Ad Grants program provides each eligible nonprofit $10,000 in paid advertising credits per month.
+The Google Ad Grants program is Google’s corporate giving initiative that provides each qualifying nonprofit $10,000 in paid advertising credits per month.
 The grant automatically renews each month, totaling $120,000 per year.
 Participating organizations can spend these ad credits to promote their landing pages within Google search results for mission-related keywords.

 You choose the terms you’d like to rank for and write ads that target those terms.
 Then, Google places these ads in strategic locations, such as at the very top of a search results page above the organic search results.
 Google essentially pays for the clicks you receive.

-For example, let’s say you work for a youth development organization that offers peer mentoring services to nearby kids.
+For example, let’s say you work for a youth development organization that offers free books to nearby kids.
 With Google Ad Grants, you can advertise to people who are searching for programs like yours in your geographic area.
 Or, you can promote educational content related to the positive impact of participating in these programs.

 Here's an example of content being promoted on a SERP with Google Ad Grants.